 If you prefer a warm hotel bed and a more relaxing train and bus journey to Machu Picchu, consider our Machu Picchu Luxury Tour.

 At its peak the Inca Empire stretched for hundreds of miles up and down the spine of the Andes, with a complex web of trails connecting villages, cities, and shrines.
 A haven for serious hikers and explorers, the area surrounding Machu Picchu in Peru offers natural beauty, history and enchanting mystery.
-Each day our gay hiking group will ascend the Salkantay Inca Trail to witness new vistas, see incredible ruins (only visible by walking the trail) and live in the actual footsteps of those who built this path nearly 600 years ago.
+Each day our gay hiking group will ascend and descend the Salkantay Inca Trail to witness new vistas, see incredible ruins (only visible by walking the trail) and live in the actual footsteps of those who built this path nearly 600 years ago.
 Each day the anticipation of seeing the Lost City of the Incas, Machu Picchu itself, will pull us upward into the clouds, then down the forested slopes to the citadel.
-Before and after our hike we will also spend time touring Lima, the Sacred Valley and Cusco.
+Before and after our hike we will also spend time touring Lima, Cusco, and the Sacred Valley.

 The exquisite vistas and remarkable sites along the trails of the Incas have attracted intrepid trekkers for the past several decades.
 The Salkantay Inca Trail provides a physical challenge which rewards hikers with views of Machu Picchu from a rare vantage point.
 Our ten-day tour offers a taste of Peru with an emphasis on hiking the Incan Trails and discovering the history of the Incas.

 Please note exact itinerary for tour days in Lima and Cusco may be subject to change.

 Most tour members arriving during the evening of Day 1 or early in the morning of Day 2.
 For anyone in Lima during the afternoon of Day 1, we offer an optional half-day excursion to the nearby ruins of Pachacamac for an additional charge.